andrasq/node-qbuffer/Readme.md

 ### buf.processLines( visitor(line, cb), cb(err, count) )

-Pass all lines from the stream to the visitor() function until the stream end, and return the final success status and the count of records. processed.
+Pass all lines from the stream to the visitor() function until the stream end, and return the final success status and the count of records processed.

 Visitor is passed two arguments, the record and a callback.
 If visitor returns a processing error via the callback, it stops the processing loop.

-Records are retrieved with getline(), so the configured encoding and line decoder are utilized.
+Records are retrieved with getline(), so the configured encoding and record decoder are utilized.
 It is considered a processing error if the record decodes into an Error object.
-The record causing an error is not consumed, and must be explicitly discarded by the caller for processing to be able to resume.
+The record causing an error is not consumed, and must be explicitly discarded by the caller for processing to be able to continue.

 processLines is non-blocking, it yields to the event loop every 20 lines.